-As we’ve discussed in this series, branding a clinical trial is an important step that can impact enrollment.
+As we’ve discussed in this series, clinical research study branding is an important step that can impact enrollment.
 Study branding begins with a comprehensive campaign incorporating an identifiable logo, appealing look and feel, and consistent messaging.
 Effective branding will differentiate your study from other trials and establish an identity that is recognized and inspires confidence.

 Avoiding the following five common pitfalls will help make your trial stand out, and make the path to patient recruitment a smoother one: